MightyCreak/libbench/README.md

 How to use it?
 --------------

-You'll need to link your application with the bench library and add markers where you want to profile your code.
+I wanted the library to be easy to use, so you'll need to link your application with the bench library, initialize it, add markers you want to profile your code, save the profiling into a file, and then shutdown the library.
+That's all you'll need to do!

+### Initialize the library

+To initialize the library, simply call `bench::Initialize()`.

+### Place the markers

 The markers are presented in the form of macros:
 * `BENCH_START_PROFILE`
   Start a profile.
-Must be ended by a `BENCH_STOP_PROFILE`
+Must be ended by a `BENCH_STOP_PROFILE`.
 * `BENCH_SCOPED_PROFILE`
   Start a scoped profile.
 It will be automatically ended at the end of the scope.

-To prevent the overhead when you don't need to profile your code.
-The markers can be deactivated thanks to a simple define: `USE_LIBBENCH`.
+### Shutdown the library

+As for intialization, to shutdown the library, simply call `bench::Shutdown()`.

+### Switch the profiler

+Profiling takes time and once your application is optimized, you don't want to waste time in the overhead induced by the markers.

+To do so, simply switch the activation with the define: `USE_LIBBENCH`.

+### Example

 There is an example with a multi-threaded profiling in the **test** directory.